 - Open a new blank email message using Ctrl + N on the keyboard

-- Type in the block of text you wish to save for future use
+- Place your cursor in the body area of the email message and type in the block of text you wish to save for future use

 Tip: I use this feature for content which ranges from long sentences through to multiple paragraphs.
-Essentially any text you include on a regular basis, you can use within Quick Parts.
+Essentially any text you include on a regular basis, you can use with Quick Parts.

-- Format the text in the way you will want it to be displayed including formats such as bold, italics or numbered lists
+- Format the text in the way you will want it to be displayed each time, including formatting such as bold, italics or numbered lists.

 - Click the Insert tab and select the Quick Parts button